ipfreely-uk/go/README.md

 IP address manipulation library written in Go.
-This library treats IP addresses as [generic](https://go.dev/doc/tutorial/generics) unsigned integers capable of arithmetic and bitwise operations.
+This library treats IP addresses as [generic](https://go.dev/doc/tutorial/generics) unsigned integers capable of arithmetic and bitwise operations and includes a few discrete address set collection types.
 This library does not perform network I/O.

 ## Packages